TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

     Wallet -->|for| Customer
 ```

-One of the primary jobs of [TAP][TAIP-4] is to discover and identify the various controllers behind the parties and agents involved in a transaction to be able to manage risk regarding them and ensure that the correct beneficiary receives a transaction.
+One of the primary jobs of [TAP][TAIP-4] is to discover and identify the various controllers behind the parties and agents involved in a transaction to manage risk regarding them and ensure that the correct beneficiary receives a transaction.

 ### Policies